MicrosoftDocs/windows-itpro-docs/education/windows/school-get-minecraft.md

 - Microsoft 365 A3 or Microsoft 365 A5
 - Minecraft: Education Edition

-If your school has these products in your tenant, admins can choose to enable Minecraft: Education Edition for students using Microsoft 365 A3 or Microsoft 365 A5.
+If your school has these products, admins can choose to enable Minecraft: Education Edition for students using Microsoft 365 A3 or Microsoft 365 A5.
 From the left-hand menu in Microsoft Admin Center, select Users.
 From the Users list, select the users you want to add or remove for Minecraft: Education Edition access.
 Add the relevant A3 or A5 license if it hasn't been assigned already.

 > [!Note]
 > If you add a faculty license, the user will be assigned an instructor role in the application and will have elevated permissions.